phaustin/climatemath/docs/greenhouse.md

 (singlelayer)=
 ## A single-layer model of the greenhouse effect

-{ref}`fig:single_layer` below shows how $\epsilon$ is related to the upward and downward fluxes in an atmosphere overlying a black absorbing surface.
+{numref}`fig:single_layer` below shows how $\epsilon$ is related to the upward and downward fluxes in an atmosphere overlying a black absorbing surface.
 Note that due to Kirchoff's law, $\epsilon$ is representing both the emissivity and the absorptivity/transmissivity of the layer.

 ```{figure} figures/single_layer.png
 ---